 Giving Up His Golden Ticket

-Since the release of The Kingsmen's version, "Louie Louie" has literally become the most recorded rock song ever.
-There are over 1600 versions floating around the world currently, with more being released every single day.
+Since the release of The Kingsmen's version, "Louie Louie" has literally become one of the most recorded rock songs ever.
+There are thousands of versions floating around the world currently, with more being released every single day.
 It's almost a rock and roll rite of passage at this point.
 Somewhere in the world every day, it's being played by high school bands, garage bands, and amateur musicians with their first guitars.

 Some of the bands that have released covers of the song over the years, include Paul Revere & the Raiders, Otis Redding, Jan & Dean, The Sonics, Byrds, Beau Brummels, Fugitives, Motorhead, Led Zeppelin, Toots & the Maytals, the Stooges, the Clash, Lou Reed, Patti Smith, Black Flag, the Grateful Dead, Joan Jett and the Blackhearts, Bad Religion, Bob Dylan, Tom Petty, R.E.M., Sisters of Mercy, Barry White, Iggy Pop, Dave Matthews Band, Dave Stewart, Bruce Springsteen, and The Smashing Pumpkins, to name just a few.